No links available

 • How NCVER and other bodies handle the personal information collected;

-• Surveys that students may receive from a government department of an NCVER employee, agent, third-party contractor or another authorised agency; and
+• Surveys that students may receive from a government department, an NCVER employee, agent, third-party contractor or another authorised agency; and

 • Who can be contacted to request access to the personal information we have collected, how to correct the personal information we retain, how to make a complaint about how the personal information collected has been handled, and to ask questions about the Privacy Notice.